 Article 23

-In the event of the dissolution of the Federation being dissolved, the Extraordinary General Assembly shall appoint a liquidation Committee composed of a minimum of three members.
+In the event of the dissolution of the Federation, the Extraordinary General Assembly shall appoint a liquidation Committee composed of a minimum of three members.
 The President of the Federation shall be a member of the liquidation Committee.

 The EFS is liable for its obligations with its assets.
 Such liability is limited to the assets only.